matthewdowns/react-simple-localization/README.md

 # react-simple-localization
-React Localization is a simple library consisting of a Translate component using React's context API to update content dynamically.
+A simple library consisting of a Translate component using React's context API to update content dynamically.

 ## Installation
 `npm i --save react-simple-localization`